Ricardo Santos (footballer, born 1987)

-Ricardo Henrique da Silva dos Santos ([ʁiˈkaʁdu ˈsɐ̃tus]; born 13 February 1987) is a Brazilian footballer who plays as a striker.
+Ricardo Henrique da Silva dos Santos ([ʁiˈkaʁdu ˈsɐ̃tus]; born 13 February 1987) is a Brazilian former footballer who is the manager Thai League 1 club Uthai Thani.

 Career

 Santos came to Sweden and Kalmar FF in 2007.
 He was loaned out to Åtvidabergs IF the following season, where he was the top scorer at the club.
 Coming back to Kalmar FF when the team unsuccessfully tried to defend their title, Santos established himself in the first team for the coming two seasons.

 In August 2012, Santos joined Norwegian club Sogndal.

 On 15 December 2014, Santos transferred to Chinese Super League side Guizhou Renhe.

 He has been playing with the Japanese J League's Cerezo Osaka since 2016.